SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 lively - full of energy and enthusiasm; interesting and exciting

-enthusiasm  - a feeling of energetic interest in a particular subject or activity and an eagerness to be involved in it
+enthusiasm - (noun) a feeling of energetic interest in a particular subject or activity and an eagerness to be involved in it One of the good things about teaching young children is their enthusiasm. enthusiasm for After the accident he lost his enthusiasm for the sport.

 eager - (adjective) wanting very much to do or have something, especially something interesting or enjoyable: